Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Last on managing your Instagram advertising cost: segment ads efficiently.
 In particular, Creatopy’s Bernadett Kovacs-Dioszegi recommends “segmenting your ads by placements.”

 To bring this to a close, remember that to manage your Instagram ads cost, you need to start with setting a budget goal and understanding how much you’re willing to acquire each customer.
 Select your bidding model wisely.
-From there on, optimize your ad spend by optimizing your ad content.
-In other words, split test to understand what works, then scale from there.
+From there on, optimize your ad spend by optimizing your ad content and use a social media dashboard to measure the effectiveness of your strategy.